Black (Bangladeshi band)

-Black is a Bangladeshi rock band formed in 1998 in Dhaka originally formed by Jon Kabir (lead singer, rhythm guitars), Mushfeque Jahan (lead guitars), Mahmudul Karim Miraz (bass guitars), Tony Vincent (drums) and Tahsan Rahman Khan (keyboards) who joined the band in 2000.
+Black is a Bangladeshi alternative rock band formed in 1998 in Dhaka.
+It was originally formed by Jon Kabir (lead singer, rhythm guitars), Khademul Jahan (lead guitars), and Mehmood Tony (drums).
+They were soon joined by Mahmudul Karim Miraz (bass guitars), and in 2000, Tahsan Rahman Khan (keyboards and vocals).

-After signing a contract with G-Series, Black broke through the mainstream with their debut studio album "আমার পৃথিবী (Amar Prithibi)" (2002).
+After signing a contract with G-Series, Black broke through the mainstream with their debut studio album "Amar Prithibi" (2002).
 Since then, they have released five studio albums and have appeared in some mixed albums.
-Their latest album "ঊনমানুষ (Unomanush)" was released in 2016 by G-Series.
+Their latest album (Unomanush) was released in 2016 by G-Series.
 They were one of key rock bands of the 2000s along with Nemesis and Stentorian, who popularized alternative rock music in Bangladesh.

 History

-Formation and Early Days (1997–1998)
+Formation and Early Days (1997–2000)

-Childhood friends and schoolmates Jahangir "Jon" Kabir, Mushfeque Jahan, and Tony Vincent (Mehmood Afridi Tony) always shared a similar passion for music.
+Childhood friends and schoolmates Jahangir "Jon" Kabir, Khademul Jahan, and Tony Vincent (Mehmood Afridi Tony) always shared a similar passion for music.
 Their time was mostly spent at each other's houses listening to records from bands such as Pearl Jam, Stone Temple Pilots, Soundgarden.
 Pearl Jam's debut album Ten had a profound effect on the three and is said to have been the tipping point at which they decided to take up music professionally.
 After convincing each other about their musical skills the trio decided to form a band and soon enough they were jamming at their friend's homes.
 Initially, they decided to name their group "Dope Smuglazz", as a wink to the irreverent parental fears of rock music and its supposed concurrent substance abuse, but soon enough shifted to the name "Black" by a suggestion from a friend, classmate, and future band member Asif Haque.
 The band would then be introduced to Zubair Hossain Imon, an old acquaintance of guitar player Asif, whom the band considers to be "The Stalwart Member" and their "Philosophical Mentor".
 He is widely known for helping the band with their songwriting, often directly contributing words and ideas.

 Black was formed in 1998 with the five members of Jon in vocals, Jahan in guitar, Tony in drums, Asif for additional guitar work, and Tamzid Siddiq Spondon in bass.
 Soon enough Spondon and Asif parted ways with the band to follow their own interests.
+Tahsan Rahman Khan then joined the band as the keyboardist in 2000.
+Their first ever recorded track was Blues n Rod which was released later in a mixed album.